Trump ban by social media companies came after years of accommodation for world leaders who pushed the line

 The lines remain subjective, said Allie Funk, senior research analyst for technology and democracy at Freedom House, a nonpartisan advocacy organization.
 “There’s not a one size fits all response to hate speech and disinformation.”

 World leaders have often put the rules to the test.
-In 2018, Facebook reversed a decision to take down a video posted by a top aide to Hungarian Prime Minister Viktor Orban that blamed crime on immigrants, saying it was making a newsworthiness exception to its usual ban on hate speech.
+In 2018, Facebook reversed a decision to take down a video posted by a top aide to Orbán that blamed crime on immigrants, saying it was making a newsworthiness exception to its usual ban on hate speech.

 Former Facebook engineer David Thiel encountered the subjectivity behind such decisions in January 2020 after he reported a post by Brazil’s Bolsonaro.
 “Indians are undoubtedly changing.
-They are increasingly becoming human beings just like us,” Bolsonaro wrote on Facebook, referring to indigenous people.
-Thiel thought that The Post violated the company’s guidelines against “dehumanizing speech,” or generalizations or comparisons that would indicate the “subhumanity” of a group of people.
+They are increasingly becoming human beings just like us,” Bolsonaro wrote on Facebook, referring to Indigenous people.
+Thiel thought that the post violated the company’s guidelines against “dehumanizing speech,” or generalizations or comparisons that would indicate the “subhumanity” of a group of people.

-But Thiel said his colleagues refused to take down The Post, and he was told that the statement alone was not enough to qualify as racism under the hate policy.
-Facebook’s policy team argued that the statement could potentially have been intended as a positive statement about indigenous people, according to internal correspondence viewed by The Post.
+But Thiel said his colleagues refused to take down the post, and he was told that the statement alone was not enough to qualify as racism under the hate policy.
+Facebook’s policy team argued that the statement could potentially have been intended as a positive statement about Indigenous people, according to internal correspondence viewed by The Post.

 Thiel resigned in protest.
 Bolsonaro has since had one post removed by Facebook.

-In another incident last year, a senior Facebook policy executive refused to apply the company’s hate speech rules to T. Raja Singh, and Indian politician and a member of Indian Prime Minister Narendra Modi’s Hindu nationalist party, who has said Rohingya Muslim immigrants should be shot, called Muslims traitors, and threatened to raze mosques, the Wall Street Journal reported last year.
+In another incident last year, a senior Facebook policy executive refused to apply the company’s hate speech rules to T. Raja Singh, an Indian politician and a member of Modi’s Hindu nationalist party, who has said Rohingya Muslim immigrants should be shot, called Muslims traitors, and threatened to raze mosques, the Wall Street Journal reported last year.

 India is Facebook’s largest market, and human rights groups have repeatedly accused Modi and his Bharatiya Janata Party of using the platform and WhatsApp, which is owned by Facebook, to spread misinformation and stoke violence against Muslims and activists.
 Modi and BJP have denied the claims.